EmanHussienAbdelhady/Coffeeshop-Code/README.md

     private String[] orders;

-This line defines a class called CoffeeShop with three private instance variables: `name`, which is a `String` representing the name of the coffee shop; `menu`, which is an array of `MenuItem` objects representing the menu items available at the coffee shop; and `orders`, which is an array of `String` objects representing the current orders placed at the coffee shop.
+This line defines a class called 'CoffeeShop' with three private instance variables: `name`, which is a `String` representing the name of the coffee shop; `menu`, which is an array of `MenuItem` objects representing the menu items available at the coffee shop; and `orders`, which is an array of `String` objects representing the current orders placed at the coffee shop.

 public CoffeeShop(String name, MenuItem[] menu) {